Crunch-io/crunchy/widget/dev/README.md

 - `mobile.html` is a Huffington Post page saved after having forced user-agent to Safari/iOS 10.
 It loads local `mobile.css` which has at least a couple `@media max-width` settings that may cause “less than amazing” results.
 - `cbs.html` is a CBS desktop page with a cbs survey in it.

-### Safari ‘responsive design mode’
+### :iphone: Safari ‘responsive design mode’

 After having enabled the [Develop menu](https://support.apple.com/kb/PH21491?locale=en_US), go to “Enter responsive design mode” and pick your poison.